EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 4.md

 Her mood always changed whenever something happened to me.
 Happy, when something good happened.
 Sad, when something bad happened.
 Apparent even to me, I could see how much she loved her daughter.
 I must be a better daughter so that she won’t be sad so often.

 She left the room, seeing as my eyes drooped.
-Today was really tiring.
+A lot had happened today.
 I met someone who already knew Esther, someone who didn’t know her and even got to play with other kids for the first time.
 The skewers were good and the thought of the sweet candy I snatched from Eric, made the corners of my mouth turn up a bit.

 A sudden realization shook off my drowsiness.
 I had forgotten my main goal.
 Laying on top of my desk was my pouch still filled with the ten copper coins.
 The whole point of me going out to town today was to spend it.
 I had forgotten my main goal.
 This had never happened before.
 I couldn’t decide whether this was a good or a bad sign.